What If The Sun Disappeared?

-If the sun disappeared, for eight-and-a-half minutes we’d have no idea that the sun had gone.
+If the sun disappeared, we’d have no idea it had gone for 8.5 minutes.
 We’d still see it as an eerie sight, lingering, like a ghost in the sky above Earth’s day side.

 Just imagine, nobody on earth could foretell what was about to happen!
-As soon as the last of the sun’s light reached us – eight-and-a-half minutes after the sun itself disappeared – the sun would blink out and night would fall over the entire Earth.
+And there’s no way of protecting yourself from it.
+As soon as the last of the sun’s light reached us – eight and a half minutes after the sun itself disappeared – the sun would blink out and night would fall over the entire Earth.

 Not until that instant would Earth sail off in a straight line into space.
 Einstein’s special theory of relativity tells us that no signal in the universe – not even the tug of gravity – can travel faster than the speed of light – about 300,000 kilometers, or 186,000 miles, per second.
 Though free from the sun’s gravity, we’d be traveling at the same speed as before – about 18 miles, or 30 kilometers per second.
 So Earth would be traveling at the same speed as always into eternal night.